 A Soviet-Czechoslovak Friendship Rally has been held in Moscow on October 27 in connection with the stay of a Czechoslovak summit delegation.

-A Soviet-Czechoslovak Friendship Rally has been held in Moscow on October 27 in connection with the stay of a Czechoslovak summit delegation.
+Background: A Soviet-Czechoslovak Friendship Rally has been held in Moscow on October 27 in connection with the stay of a Czechoslovak summit delegation.
 It was attended by Leonid Brejniev, Nikolai Podgorny, Alexei Kosygin and other Soviet top officials, by Doctor Husak, President Svoboda, Premier Cernik and other Czechoslovak guests.

 The meeting was opened by Victor Grishin, 1st secretary of the Moscow Committee of the Communist Party.